-There are no warnings for misbehaviour around school - C3 detention is given for
+There are no warnings for misbehaviour around school - C2 detention is given for .....

-- Running or making inappropriate noise in school (if a student continues to run and not stop to give their name they will get a C4) - Chewing - Being in the wrong toilet (not including lesson times) - If mobile phones are used, seen or heard, at any time of the school day (inclduing beofre and after school) they will be confiscated and a 60 minute SLT detention issued.
-Refusal to hand over a phone will result in a C4 and a 60 minute SLT detention.
+- Running or making inappropriate noise in school (if a student continues to run and not stop to give their name they will get a C3) - Chewing - Being in the wrong toilet (not including lesson times) - If mobile phones are used, seen or heard, at any time of the school day (including before and after school) they will be confiscated and a same day 60 minute C3 detention issued.
+Phones should be turned off and put away before the students come through the school gate and only taken out when they leave.
+In addition, refusal to hand over a phone will result in the student being isolated in Room 35.

-Supporting the Learning Environment: The canteen - how does it work?
+Supporting the Learning Environment: The canteen\ - how does it work?

-- Pushing or queue jumping C3

-- Leaving trays or mess at the table C3

-- Students are to follow the Canteen rules in relation to taking food out.
-Failure to do so will result in a C3.

-• Students who do not follow canteen rules may be banned from using the facility.
+- Pushing or queue jumping C2 - Leaving trays or mess at the table C2 - Students are to follow the Canteen rules in relation to taking food out.
+Failure to do so will result in a C2. - Students who do not follow canteen rules may be banned from using the facility.

-The canteen reserves the right to refuse to serve any member of the school community.
+\The canteen reserves the right to refuse to serve any member of the school community.